-The drama occurred in the fifth century B.C.
+The book takes us to the fifth century B.C.
 It was a low time for God's people.
 Yes, the Babylonian captivity was over, and yes, a remnant had returned home, but most didn't.
 Most of the Jews remained outside of the Promised Land in disobedience to God's command.
 That includes the main characters of our story--Esther and Mordecai.